expo/fyi/missing-privacy-policy.md

 #### 🤔 What Happened

-If you're submitting your Android app to Google Play Store using the `expo upload:android` command or Google Play console, you may encouter an error saying you need to have a privacy policy set for your app.
+If you're submitting your Android app to Google Play Store using the `expo upload:android` command or Google Play console, you may encounter an error saying you need to have a privacy policy set for your app.
+It would look something like this on the Google Play Console:

 [<img src="./assets/missing-privacy-policy/01-privacy-policy-error.png" width="800" />](./assets/missing-privacy-policy/01-privacy-policy-error.png)